gmso-impact/gmso-website/README.md

 # Production Server

 This website [https://impact.csusystem.edu/#/kiosk](https://impact.csusystem.edu/#/kiosk) is hosted on GitHub pages.
-Every day at [5 am MTN](https://github.com/gmso-impact/gmso-website/blob/main/.github/workflows/deploy.yml) new data is downloaded from [Airtable](https://airtable.com/appyTc8xRR9nR9sSB/tblK3OK25QMtimezC/viwejFXIvDwE3ZCMT?blocks=hide) and then copied to the [github pages](https://docs.github.com/en/pages) content delivery network.
+Every day at [5 am MTN](https://github.com/gmso-impact/gmso-website/blob/main/.github/workflows/deploy.yml) new data is downloaded from [Airtable](https://airtable.com/appyTc8xRR9nR9sSB/tblK3OK25QMtimezC/viwejFXIvDwE3ZCMT?blocks=hide) and then copied to the [GitHub pages](https://docs.github.com/en/pages) content delivery network.
 Changes to stories will apear at that time on the website.
 Changes will then apear on the Impacto Kiosks when one of these criteria are met:

 1. The kiosk has been inactive for more than 1 hour
 1. The kiosk has the `reset` button pressed in the lower right hand corner of the screen